Grupo Aeroportuario del Pacífico: Statistics

 The company operates five of the ten busiest airport in Mexico by passenger traffic: Guadalajara (3rd), Tijuana (5th), Los Cabos (6th), Puerto Vallarta (7th), and Bajío (9th).
 Traffic figures have grown significantly since the group took control of the terminals, although these figures have been impacted by global events, including the 2008 financial crisis, the COVID-19 pandemic, and a product recall by Pratt & Whitney in 2023, affecting hundreds of aircraft operated by major airlines in Mexico.

-ESG

-The group has developed a comprehensive ESG platform, committing to incorporating social impact and environmental protection efforts into its operations.
-This environmental commitment has been developed over the years through defined programs and actions, providing resources to ensure environmental goals and regulations are met.

-The stated objective of these programs is to reduce environmental impacts associated with airport activity and infrastructure development by defining the measures for its prevention, protection, improvement and correction in its case.
-In relation to these programs, GAP has been awarded an Environmental Certificate granted by the Federal Office for Environmental Protection.